This class is an implementation of the DOM Attr class that wraps a Saxon NodeInfo representation of an attribute or namespace node.

-This class is an implementation of the DOM Attr class that wraps a Saxon NodeInfo representation of an attribute or namespace node.**

 This class is an implementation of the DOM Document class that wraps a Saxon DocumentInfo representation of a document node.

-The document node of a tree implemented as a wrapper around a DOM Document.
+The tree info object for a tree implemented as a wrapper around a DOM Document.

 DOMEnvelope is an object model representation in which DOM interfaces are wrapped around Saxon NodeInfo nodes: that is, it implements the DOM on top of a Saxon tree implementation such as the tiny tree or linked tree.